 Steve Gibson credits his late parents with instilling a desire to serve others, which he has tried to live: ten years as a school board member and president; years as flight instructor and corporate pilot—including a long spell of volunteer medical missions (see and support Wings of Mercy); years as a Rotarian; and a long history of advocating for numerous humanist causes.
 Stephen L. Gibson has authored two books—including a critically acclaimed novel, and is a passionate believer in open-mindedness, diversity, and interbelief tolerance.
 He also enjoys shaking his head at just how wrong many of his opinions have been over the years.

 From a business perspective, Steve's career began early in life when he took over the family's struggling office products dealership after the unexpected death of his parents.
 With a great team he turned the business around, tripled its size against "big box" competitors, and ultimately sold it to a publicly traded company in 1998.
 He then began a journey of discovery and introspection that culminated in his book and a popular podcast that featured interviews with some leading thinkers, scientists, economists, scholars and theologians of our day.
 Most recently Steve created and ran a multimedia company focused on sharing and preserving the stories of real, everyday people, as well as the creation of memorial montages for a chain of funeral homes.
 For several years before buying the inn Steve had run a boutique limousine service frequently shuttling regular clients in style between Kalamazoo and the airports of Grand Rapids, Detroit, and Chicago.
 The house still partners with LG Limousine, though a year after purchasing the inn Steve concluded that running two, 24x7 businesses was beyond exhausting.
 The limousine business was thus sold to Andy Chernoby of White Knight Limousine, a friend and mentor to Steve.

-Stephanie Nelsen/Gibson—In addition to the myriad roles and initiatives she is undertaking at the inn.
-Her influence can be seen throughout every day, though guests usually spot her mostly on weekends because she retains her "day job" as a nurse manager for the West Michigan Cancer Center (just a couple blocks away), where she and her team of nurse liaisons help smooth and facilitate patient care and experiences.
+Stephanie Nelsen/Gibson—Is actively engaged at the inn.
+Her influence can be seen throughout every day, though guests usually spot her mostly on weekends because she retains her "day job" as a nurse manager for the West Michigan Cancer Center (just a couple blocks away).
+Through her job as a nurse liaison she helps smooth and facilitate patients' care and experiences.
 If that isn't enough, Stephanie is also a full-time student, working to complete her masters and become a Nurse Practitioner (mid-level healthcare provider).
 And when she isn't helping her kids, patients, friends, or family, in her precious spare time Stephanie loves to cook, learn and practice photography, listen to live music and host social gatherings.